 - You could use some leniency when it comes to penalties and fees, like late payment fees.

 - You may carry a balance from time to time and could benefit from a lower interest rate.

 - Your main goal is to build your credit and establish healthy financial habits.

-Depending on which card features make the best sense for your spending – whether you are seeking practice budgeting and making monthly payments or the ability to stockpile rewards – you can then narrow down your options.
+Depending on which card features make the most sense for your spending — whether you seek to practice budgeting and making monthly payments or the ability to stockpile rewards — you can then narrow down your options.

 Best student cards for low rates and fees

 If you are looking for an introduction to credit card ownership that won’t charge you steep rates and fees while you get accustomed to making monthly payments, the following student cards might be best for you.

 |BankAmericard for Students*||None|